Alan C. Gilmore: Career

-On 2007 August 30, Gilmore discovered his first periodic comet, P/2007 Q2.
+On 20 August 2007, Gilmore discovered his first periodic comet, P/2007 Q2.

-The Eunomia asteroid 2537 Gilmore was named in his honor, while his wife is honored with the outer main-belt asteroid 3907 Kilmartin.
+The Eunomia asteroid 2537 Gilmore was named in his honour, while his wife is honuored with the outer main-belt asteroid 3907 Kilmartin.

-Gilmore talks on astronomy on the Radio New Zealand program Nights' Science.
-In May 2019 he and his wife were honored by New Zealand post with a stamp in its New Zealand Space Pioneers series.
+Gilmore talks on astronomy on the Radio New Zealand programme Nights' Science.
+In May 2019, he and his wife were honoured by New Zealand Post with a stamp in its New Zealand Space Pioneers series.

+In the 2025 King’s Birthday Honours, Gilmore was appointed a Member of the New Zealand Order of Merit, for services to astronomy.